-Although the MPM is open for use by a wide number of stakeholders (regulators, NGO's, academic scholars, market actors, etc.), it is recommended that several stakeholders should participate in the implementation process.
-Media regulators, NGOs, and academic experts should ideally collaborate in a fruitful division of labour.
 Major tasks include ensuring access to databases that have been built by national regulatory agencies, international organisations and academic research centres; systematic data collection; the accumulation of new data in original research; processing data into the MPM; and the interpretation of results in national case studies as well as European, regional, and profile-based comparative perspectives.
 From the second cycle of implementation (see below) longitudinal perspectives are added.
 In national as well as comparative case studies regarding the state of media pluralism the use of appropriate numerical and qualitative evidence should be required.

-In organisational terms, the need for different types of expertise may be met by expert panels.
+One way to meet the need for different types of expertise is through the set up of expert panels.
 Such panels should include experts who are familiar with specific aspects of media pluralism across Europe (in the legal, socio-demographic and economic areas) as well as national experts who can access national data sources and conduct research in the respective national languages.